microsoft/pxt-adafruit/docs/courses/maker/projects/fabric-friend.md

 #### Sewing Tips:

-* Try to keep the stitches fairly close together, and don’t pull them too tight
+* Try to keep the stitches fairly close together, and don’t pull them too tight.
-* Be certain the lines of stitching don’t touch each other
+* Be certain the lines of stitching don’t touch each other.
-* A fabric pen can help you sew straight, and fabric glue can keep NeoPixels in place (though keep glue in the middle of them only, not on the outside connector pins)
+* A fabric pen can help you sew straight, and fabric glue can keep NeoPixels in place (though keep glue in the middle of them only, not on the outside connector pins).
 * Loop the conductive thread snugly about 3-4 times around each eyelet pin on the Circuit Playground Express and the NeoPixels.
 It’s vital that there be a good connection between thread and pin.
 * When you end a sewing session, flip the material over, trim any tails of the conductive thread knots, and apply a dab of clear nail polish to them.
 This will help prevent them from unravelling.
 Let them dry before your next session.

 ![Clear nail polish helps keep the conductive thread from unravelling](/static/courses/maker/projects/fabric-friend/friend-making22.jpg)